The ISD – its History and Goals

 ISD Board of Directors 2018-20

-President: Elizabeth Robertson, UK President Elect: Richard Behringer, USA Secretary/Treasurer: Mark Lewandoski (USA) Past President: Richard Harland, USA Editor-In-Chief, Differentiation: Colin Stewart (Singapore) Deputy Editor-In-Chief, Differentiation: Nadia Rosenthal (USA)
+President: Elizabeth Robertson, UK President Elect: Richard Behringer, USA Secretary/Treasurer: Mark Lewandoski, USA Past President: Richard Harland, USA Editor-In-Chief, Differentiation: Colin Stewart, Singapore

 Genevieve Almouzni (France) Josh Brickman (Denmark) James Briscoe (UK) Rebecca Burdine (USA) Danny Chan (Hong Kong) Stephen Cohen (Denmark) Tariq Enver (UK) Anne Grapin-Botten (Denmark) Pamela Hoodless (Canada) Ryoichiro Kageyama (Japan) Robert Kelly (France) Peter Koopman (Australia) Michel Labouesse (France) Heiko Lickert (Germany) Christof Niehrs (Germany) Angela Nieto (Spain) Stefano Piccolo (Italy) Anna Philpott (UK) Olivier Pourquie (France) Yumiko Saga (Japan) Mitinori Saitou (Japan) Claudio Stern (UK) Shahragi Tajbakhsh (France) Patrick Tam (Australia) Tanya Whitfield (UK) Valerie Wilson (UK) Yukiko Yamashita (USA) Ken Zaret (USA)